-Because of the nature of opensource development, many different languages are used.
-There’s is no official or standard language to use.
+Because of the nature of open source development, many different languages are used.
+There’s actually is no official or standard language.
 In fact, you could write blockchain code in just about any computer language as long as it is Turing complete (i.e. it can solve any computational problem).
-Funny enough, an in-game engineering system in the popular game Minecraft called
+Funny enough, an in-game engineering system in the popular game Minecraft, called

 Since blockchains are abstract pieces of data, any Turing complete language could hypothetically interact with the network.

 But before you try to write a blockchain on powerpoint or a smart contract with 3D blocks, we should consider the more practical options that have been more empirically proven and are widely used by opensource projects.
 Most of the common languages you have probably heard of are Turing complete.
 But some languages make it easier to do certain kinds of projects than others.

 Languages like Ethereum’s Solidity were developed specifically for blockchain development.
 Solidity helps in that it allows for more Object-Oriented Programming, which makes it much easier for people to read and write the language.
 This is a super important characteristic of good and maintainable

 We can go to Github to find out which blockchain coding languages are used in the client software of most blockchains.
 That way we have a good idea of where to start.

 Looking at the top 10 blockchains on Coinmarketcap.com (excluding tokens and